woocommerce/qit-documentation/docs/custom-tests/06-themes.md

 # Themes

 :::info
-The Custom Tests feature is available as early-access.
+The custom tests feature is available as early-access.
 :::

 ## Introduction

 You can use the Custom Tests to test both plugins and themes.

-## Using a specific Theme on your Tests
+## Using a specific theme on your tests

 If you are developing a plugin, and you write E2E tests that interact with the front-end, you will want to make sure that a specific theme is active when the tests run.